paxaris-global/product-management-service/README_IMPLEMENTATION.md

 ## 🎯 Overview

-This document summarizes the complete implementation of URI/HTTP Method storage and multipart file upload fixes in the Product Management Service.
+This document summarizes the complete implementation of URI/HTTP Method storage and multipart file upload fixes in the Product Management Services.

 ---